KrauseFx/krausefx.com/_posts/2018-02-15-trusting-sdks.md

 ### CocoaPods

 **Open source Pods**: CocoaPods uses git under the hood to download code from code hosting services like GitHub.
-The `git://` protocol uses `ssh://`, which is similarly encrypted to HTTPs.
+The `git://` protocol uses `ssh://`, which is similarly encrypted to HTTPS.
 In general, if you use CocoaPods to install open source SDKs from GitHub, you’re pretty safe.

 **Closed source Pods**: When preparing this blog post, I noticed that Pods can define a HTTP URL to reference binary SDKs, so I submitted multiple pull requests ([1](https://github.com/CocoaPods/CocoaPods/pull/7249) and [2](https://github.com/CocoaPods/CocoaPods/pull/7250)) that got merged and released with [CocoaPods 1.4.0](https://blog.cocoapods.org/CocoaPods-1.4.0/) to show warnings when a Pod uses unencrypted http.